microsoft/vcpkg-docs/vcpkg/get_started/get-started-adding-to-registry.md

 ---
-title: "Tutorial: Adding ports to the vcpkg registry"
+title: "Tutorial: Add ports to the vcpkg registry"
 description: Tutorial guides the user through the process of adding a port to the vcpkg registry.
 zone_pivot_group_filename: zone-pivot-groups.json
 zone_pivot_groups: shell-selections